 Kensa are experts in UK government subsidies for ground source heat pumps.
 We work hard to keep this knowledge up-to-date, and are key influencers in shaping new policy.
 As such, we are uniquely placed to advise and assist you on the best options available for your projects.

 Kensa Contracting provide dedicated claims support and direct relationships with utilities to secure the subsidy required.
-Details of current subsidies Kensa Contracting are able to support are detailed below, including the Renewable Heat Incentive, Energy Company Obligation, and Cleaner Heat Cashback.
+Details of current subsidies Kensa Contracting are able to support are detailed below, including the Renewable Heat Incentive and Energy Company Obligation.

 The Energy Company Obligation (ECO)